YOLayout/YOLayout/README.md

 If you're following along closely, you may have noticed that there's no reason you _need_ to create a new YOView subclass to use YOLayout.
 For simple views you can instantiate a YOView and set its layout without creating a new YOView subclass.

+## Example Project

+The best view to follow and learn YOLayout is by seeing it in action.
+The example project is located in [YOLayoutExample](https://github.com/YOLayout/YOLayout/tree/master/YOLayoutExample).

 ## NSView

 Cocoa is supported also by subclassing `YONSView`.
-When using YOLayout in Cocoa, it acts just like UIKit.
+When using YOLayout in Cocoa, it acts just like UIKit (top left origin).
 Because layout is reserved for NSView, the layout property is called `viewLayout`.

 ```objc